-• Since 2013, I have edited and consulted on 150+ children’s book and digital projects, ranging from picture books to middle-grade novels, ebooks, blog posts and apps.
+• I have edited and consulted on hundreds of children’s book and digital projects, ranging from picture books to middle-grade novels, ebooks, blog posts and apps.

 • Little Zebra Books, Editorial Project Manager (2013–2014): This non-profit publisher serves rural communities in Africa through the distribution of African-language books.